thomasharmon808/thomasharmon808.github.io/README.md

 ## TODO:

-- dont change margin of top left home link when going from desktop -> mobile
 - use graphQL to get content for hero
-- experience section
-- projects section
+- spotify link+logo in hero
 - add link to resume
+- add scroll reveal / make links work
 - color scheme
 - add H icon
-- add scroll reveal
 - night shift mode
-- spotify link+logo in hero
 - Fonts + font sizes
+- add tech list for each project
+- add company logos + technologies used for each job
 - on hover for moon make it solid or hollow
+- dont change margin of top left home link when going from desktop -> mobile
 - static queries?
 - use font awesome icons for skills instead of bullet points?